Virtue ethics: Virtue ethics as a category

-Virtue ethics differs from both deontology and consequentialism as it focuses on being over doing.
-A virtue ethicist identifies virtues, desirable characteristics, that the moral or virtuous person embodies.
-Possessing these virtues is what makes one moral, and one's actions are a mere reflection of one's inner morality.
-To the virtue philosopher, action cannot be used as a demarcation of morality, because a virtue encompasses more than just a simple selection of action.
-Instead, it is about a way of being that would cause the person exhibiting the virtue to make a certain "virtuous" choice consistently in each situation.
-There is a great deal of disagreement within virtue ethics over what are virtues and what are not.
-There are also difficulties in identifying what is the "virtuous" action to take in all circumstances, and how to define a virtue.
+A virtue ethicist identifies virtues (also known as desirable characteristics) that a good person embodies.
+Exhibiting these virtues is the aim of ethics, and one's actions are a reflection of one's virtues.
+To the virtue philosopher, action cannot be used as a demarcation of morality because a virtue encompasses more than a selection of an action; it is a way of being that leads the person exhibiting the virtue to consistently make certain types of choices.
+There is disagreement in virtue ethics about what are, and what are not, virtues.
+There are also difficulties in identifying the "virtuous" action to take in all circumstances, and how to define a virtue.